Can I Swim in High Alkalinity Pool? Safety & Solutions

 Quick Answer: Yes, But Take Precautions

-You can swim in a high alkalinity pool without immediate health risks, but it's not ideal for comfort or your pool system.
+The real cause of that burning skin sensation and cloudy water in your pool usually isn't chlorine levels like most people think—it's actually your pool's alkalinity that's wreaking havoc.
 High total alkalinity (above 150 ppm) won't harm you like dangerous bacteria or extreme pH levels would, but you'll likely experience skin dryness, eye irritation, and cloudy water.
 The bigger concern is what high alkalinity does to your pool's chemistry balance and equipment over time.

 What Constitutes High Alkalinity